Sainitheesh123/BF-QSM/README.md

 # BF-QSM
-This is a Sequence pipeline which takes Dicom files as input and converts those into NIFTI images involving the below steps.
+This is a Sequence pipeline which takes Dicom files as input and converts those into NIFTI files involving the below steps.

 **It includes use of Packages like pydicom,nibabel, medpy.filter.smoothing